-(when the option is not running), the remote display shows the stored setting and an S is displayed after OPT (i.e. OPTS), indicating that the remote is in a set-only mode.
+(when the option is not running), the handheld remote display shows the stored setting and an S is displayed after OPT (i.e. OPTS), indicating that the remote is in a set-only mode.
 In this set-only mode, you can adjust the setting up or down, but the option does not activate, remaining off.
 This allows you to set a desired option speed or use the stored setting without causing unwanted movement.
-After setting the speed, press the OPTION START button to activate the option at the chosen setting (if the hydraulics are engaged, the option will start).
+After setting the speed, press the OPTION START button to activate the option at the chosen setting (if you engage the hydraulics, the option starts).
 Press OPTION START a third time to store the current value in memory.

 Note: Changes to the option settings while the option is running are immediately effective, but they are temporary unless you store the new setting by pressing OPTION START again after changing the setting.
-For instance, you make an adjustment while the display shows OPTS, press OPTION START starting the option at the adjusted setting, and then turn the remote off without pressing OPTION START again, storing the change.
-The next time you use the remote, the setting will revert to the previously stored value.
+For instance, you make an adjustment while the display shows OPTS, press OPTION START starting the option at the adjusted setting, and then turn the handheld remote off without pressing OPTION START again, storing the change.
+The next time you use the remote, the setting reverts to the previously stored value.

-Note: A 10 second timer starts when you press OPTION START and FLRS (set-only mode) displays.
-If you do not press a button during the 10 second interval, the display reverts to FLR and the previous state/value displays and is enforced.
-The timer resets to ten seconds if any button is pressed while the remote is in the set-only.
+Note: A 10-second timer starts when you press OPTION START and FLRS (set-only mode) displays.
+If you do not press a button during the 10-second interval, the display reverts to FLR and the previous state/value displays and is enforced.
+The timer resets to 10 seconds if you press any button while the handheld remote is in the set-only.

-1. Press the Option Start button.
+Press the Option Start button.